abizerluqmanji/recipes/README.md

-# recipes
+# Recipes

-Simple webpage for my recipes
+Webpage for easy to make recipes with annoyingly long AI-generated stories.